-I heard this story many times from my mother and often wondered why they went to England?
+I heard this story many times from my mother and often wondered why they went to England.
 I found out later, it was because up until 1914, there were few controls over immigration.
-People could set up in business anywhere they wished and Protestantism, the faith of many of the incoming Germans, was openly accepted in England.
+People could set up business anywhere they wished and Protestantism, the faith of many of the incoming Germans, was openly accepted in England.
 Also, Britain was the centre of the Industrial Revolution and the Empire, which meant there were a growing market and demand for willing and skilled workers.

 But for some reason, this was not the life Great Grandma wanted and around 1908 she set off on an extraordinary adventure to Australia, she was only 21.
-She started a new life for herself in the gold rush town of Broken Hill.
+She started a new life for herself in the gold-rush town of Broken Hill.
 Great grandma (Elizabeth) got married and had her first daughter Edna, my Nanna.
-Sadly her husband died young, not long after that, she lost one of her eyes, she now had to fend for herself and her Little Edna, and deal with the loss of what she thought to be two absolute essentials.
+Sadly her husband died young, and not long after that, she lost one of her eyes, she now had to fend for herself and her Little Edna, and deal with the loss of what she thought to be two absolute essentials.

 FROM GERMANY TO ENGLAND TO AUSTRALIA

 Even with such hardship, she kept on exploring new ways to express her potential.
 She had two more daughters to another man but chose to never marry again.
 Later on in her life, she took herself off to the city of Adelaide.
-She became the proprietress of her own cafe right in the heart of the city next to the Tivoli Theatre (now Her Majesty’s) it was called The Tivoli Cafe and had an apartment upstairs, she lived and worked from that location for a number of years.
+She became the proprietress of her own cafe right in the heart of the city next to the Tivoli Theatre (now Her Majesty’s) it was called The Tivoli Cafe and had an apartment upstairs, she lived and worked from that location a number of years.

 My mother adored her grandmother and at the age of 10, she went to live with her at the cafe for a year while her mother was recovering from an illness.
 It was hard for my mother to be away for that long, but from the stories she shared, it was also a truly valuable experience for her in her formative years.
 And hence why she named me Elizabeth.

-The one strong memory I have about my great grandma was that she wore a full apron every day to keep her clothes fresh.
+The one strong memory I have about my great-grandma was that she wore a full apron every day to keep her clothes fresh.
 And in the front pocket, she always had a few lollies.
 However, she would never give any to me, which made me a little cross, and by the way, she would always give them to the little boy next door.
-It took me until I was an adult to work out why – See, as a small child living at my Nana and Popa’s home, I was given whatever I wanted, whenever I wanted… And great grandma was witness to this and the truth was the little boy next door had very little, I got lollies and much more all the time, he only got lollies when Great grandma gave him a few from her pocket.
+It took me until I was an adult to work out why – See, as a small child living at my Nana and Popa’s home, I was given whatever I wanted, whenever I wanted… And great grandma was witness to this and the truth was the little boy next door had very little, I got lollies and much more all the time, he only got lollies when Great-grandma gave him a few from her pocket.

 Great-grandma was teaching me a valuable lesson that has become part of my personal character –